New Nauru Stadium: History

 Nauru switched diplomatic allegiance to the People's Republic of China in January 2024.
 China reportedly offered Nauru unlimited infrastructure development aid, including the construction of the sports stadium, as part of the policy change.
 In May 2024, a team from the China International Development Cooperation Agency visited Nauru to inspect the stadium.
 By March 2025, approximately 75% of the earthworks and ground preparation were completed.
 By the end of the following month, it was announced that the earthworks at the site were completed.

 A groundbreaking ceremony was held on 20 June 2025, officially beginning physical construction of the stadium.
 At this time it was stated that the stadium would include facilities that met all international standards, including a 10-lane track and indoor sports hall.
 A construction permit was issued to the China Harbour Engineering Company on 18 July, allowing construction to begin.
 The CHEC crew was expected to arrive and begin work in September 2025.
 After the construction company arrived, it was announced that 2026 Micronesian Games had been moved to January 2028 to accommodate the earlier delays in the stadium's construction.
 The contractors guaranteed that the stadium would be complete by December 2027, allowing the Micronesian Games to be part of Nauru's celebration of its 60th anniversary of independence.

 A dynamic compaction ceremony was held on 1 October 2025, officially marking the beginning of stadium construction.
+Chinese representatives traveled to Nauru to evaluate construction progress in December 2025 and March 2026.
+On 15 May 2026, a ceremony was held to celebrate the installation of foundation piles after the completion of ground works, marking the beginning of structural construction of the stadium.
+In an August 2026 interview with the Australian Broadcasting Corporation, head coach of the Nauru national soccer team Charlie Pomroy stated that in his understanding construction on the stadium was on hold and construction had been paused for an unknown reason.